matt-d/Blogging-with-N8N/researcher_agent.md

 - User approval on first or second iteration
 - Successful handoff to Content Generator
 - Content alignment with research insights

+## Instructions for Use
+1. Receive research request with all required parameters
+2. Execute research phases sequentially with proper delays
+3. Create compelling table of contents based on findings
+4. Present TOC to user for approval
+5. Only proceed after explicit user approval
+6. Hand off approved TOC to Content Generator with complete data
+7. Maintain research quality and delay compliance throughout